 The PRP will consider review scores; assess proposals' strengths, weaknesses, and relevance to Vermont's water quality and quantity needs; and provide a set of funding recommendations to the Water Center Director.
 The PRP will prioritize graduate research proposals, early-career PIs, and second-year projects that have shown sufficient progress in year one.
-Projects requesting renewals beyond two years will be considered on equal priority with new projects.
+Projects requesting renewals beyond two years will be considered equal priority with new projects.
 The Director will use these recommendations to select a group of proposals that will advance to Step Two.
 The Director has the right and responsibility to balance the selection of proposals differently from the recommendations of the PRP for strategic investment reasons.
 Such departures are not common and will be fully justified to the PRP.
-PIs for all proposals will be notified of the outcomes of the review by April 22, 2024.
+PIs for all proposals will be notified of the outcomes of the review by April 25, 2025.

-In Step Two, PIs of recommended proposals will a) revise proposals based on comments and recommendations from Step One and any additional guidance received from USGS and b) develop a final budget and budget justification that is acceptable to UVM Sponsored Projects Administration and USGS.
-The final proposal, budget, and budget justification must be submitted in three separate files to vwrlsc@uvm.edu, by April 26, 2024.
+In Step Two, PIs of recommended proposals will, a) revise proposals based on comments and recommendations from Step One and any additional guidance received from USGS, and b) develop a final budget and budget justification that is acceptable to UVM Sponsored Projects Administration and USGS.
+PIs are required to meet with the Research Coordinator prior to finalizing the budget and budget justification, to ensure they are ready for USGS review.
+The final proposal, budget, and budget justification must be submitted in three separate files to vwrlsc@uvm.edu, by May 5, 2025.

 It is highly likely that proposals selected for advancement in the state-level review will be funded by USGS.
 Ultimately, the total funding made available by USGS and the official start date for awards are both dependent on Congressional and federal actions.
-At this point, we expect funding to be forthcoming with a planned start date of September 1, 2024.
+At this point, we expect funding to be forthcoming with a planned start date of September 1, 2025.
 We will communicate to PIs any changes to these expectations.